Legal experts see strong self-defense claim for Rittenhouse

 Rittenhouse, 18, of Antioch, Illinois, faces six counts including homicide charges in the Aug.
 25, 2020, deaths of Joseph Rosenbaum and Anthony Huber, and he could face life in prison if convicted of the most serious charge.

-Rittenhouse, then 17, was among people who responded to calls on social media to travel to Kenosha bearing weapons to protect the city from damaging protests that followed a white police officer shooting Blake, a Black man, in the back on Aug.
+Rittenhouse, then 17, was among people who traveled to Kenosha after calls went out on social media to come bearing weapons to protect the city from damaging protests that followed a white police officer shooting Blake, a Black man, in the back on Aug.
 23. (A prosecutor later cleared the officer, ruling that Blake was turning toward the officer with a knife.)

 Rittenhouse and all three men he shot are white.